junxit/us-congress-bills-111/bill.md

 ## § 15.
 Coast Guard notification

-Not later than 6 months after the date of enactment of this Act, the National Transportation Safety Board and the Secretary of the department in which the Coast Guard is operating shall issue regulations to provide the Board prompt notification through the Coast Guard of all marine accidents of potential investigative interest to the Board.
+Not later than 6 months after the date of enactment of this Act, the National Transportation Safety Board and the Secretary of the department in which the Coast Guard is operating shall issue regulations to provide the Board prompt notification through the Coast Guard of all marine casualties of potential investigative interest to the Board.

+## § 16.
+Use of board name, logo, initials, and seal

+Section 709 of title 18, United States Code, is amended—

+- **(1)** by inserting “or” at the end of the paragraph immediately preceding the paragraph that begins “Shall be punished as follows:”; and
+- **(2)** by inserting the following before the paragraph that begins “Shall be punished as follows:”:
+  > -  Whoever, except with the written permission of the Chairman of the National Transportation Safety Board, knowingly uses the words “National Transportation Safety Board”, the logo of the Board, the initials “NTSB”, or the official seal of the Board, or any colorable imitation of such words, logo, initials, or seal, in connection with any advertisement, circular, book, pamphlet, or other publication, or any play, motion picture, broadcast, telecast, or other production, in a manner reasonably calculated to convey the impression that such advertisement, circular, book, pamphlet, or other publication, or such play, motion picture, broadcast, telecast, or other production, is approved, endorsed, or authorized by the National Transportation Safety Board;